rsvptr/securechat-x/README.md

 3. **(Optional) Regenerate Certificates:**

    Pre-generated certificates and keys are provided.
-To regenerate them, delete the `Certs/` and `Keys/` folders and run:
+To regenerate them, delete the files contained in the `Certs/` and `Keys/` folders and then run:

    ```bash
    python GenerateCertificates.py